CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-03.md

 # Lab Exercise 3
 ## Launch the Second EC2 Instance (e.g. Controller EC2)

+The AppDynamics Controller is the central management server where all data is stored and analyzed.
+All AppDynamics Agents connect to the Controller to report data, and the Controller provides a browser-based user interface for monitoring and troubleshooting application performance.

 In this exercise you will use the [AWS Management Console](https://aws.amazon.com/console/) to launch the second EC2 instance that will have the AppDynamics Enterprise Console, Controller, and Events Service running on it.

 This EC2 instance will be referenced in the lab steps as the 'Controller EC2'.

 You will need to use an existing AMI image named **APM-Platform-455-AL2-AMI** and located in the AWS region that you are working in: